☘ Origin: Tropical Rainforests of Colombia and Venezuela. It was introduced into Europe in 1870

 Symbolism: Because it blooms with white lily-like flowers, the peace lily is frequently associated with purity, prosperity, innocence, peace, tranquility and sympathy.
 Peace lilies are known as the bringers of peace.

 Another popular Peace Lily meaning relates to healing and creating the right psychic balance to make one’s life more peaceful and harmonious.
 They are an ideal gift for someone recovering from illness, as a sign of their continued recovery.

 Peace Lily enjoys medium to bright indirect light, Never allow your plant to receive direct sunlight or the foliage will burn.
 It can as well adapt to low light conditions, but will thrive best with bright light.

 Give your plant a turn every few days to expose all sides to light for even growth from all sides.

 Allow the top 50% of soil to dry between watering, maintain a regular watering schedule and keep your Peace lily moist, but not wet or soggy.
 This is not a drought-tolerant plant, but it is relatively forgiving if you forget to water it from time to time.
 Extended periods of dryness can result in brown leaf tips or edges.

 Like many tropical indoor plants, Peace Lily prefers a spot with much humidity.
-If leaf edges begin to curl or brown, mist with lukewarm water on a regular basis, or place a humidifier nearby.
+If leaf edges begin to curl or brown, mist with filtered lukewarm water on a regular basis, or place a humidifier nearby.
 Your bathroom or kitchen are perfect spots for your Peace Lily because these areas tend to be more humid.

 Prefers average room temperatures (15-27°C).
 They are sensitive to cold drafts and blowing heat during the winter months, so keep them away from windows and heaters for best results.